Being Relentless In Who You Are...Is Exactly What Makes You Who You Are

 What makes you, your business, your company unique?
-What sets you apart from your competition and creates your raving fans?
+What sets you apart from your competition and creates raving fans?

 Is it framed on the wall and on the 'About Us' tab on your website?
 That's a start...but more importantly: Do you have systems and accountabilities in place?
 To ensure that your uniqueness happens in the day to day?

 There is nothing mentioned about the product.
 Only the feeling.
 The feeling that washes over when you look at your Time watch, it is triggered it every time you look at your wrist...and that is by design.

-- Most sales performances are based on numbers...Time has another "Human Element" that their team members are expected to be great at (and are held responsible for in a few different ways).
+Most sales performances are measured only by numbers.
+Time has a second "Human Element" that their team members are expected to be great at (and are held responsible for in a few different ways).